 What is green with red polka dots all over, a forked tail, and an alligator snout?
 None other than Hong Kong’s own anti-littering monster, of course!
-Lap Sap Chung (垃圾蟲) was first conceived by David Ford in 1972 as part of a public service programme to discourage children from littering.
+Lap Sap Chung (垃圾蟲) was first conceived by Arthur Hacker in 1972 as part of a public service programme to discourage children from littering.
 This adorable beast was in fact designed to be a villain, depicted as an unwelcome vandal to the city, but it quickly became an endearing character that brought out smiles and excitement amongst children of the time.
 Although Lap Sap Chung has since been retired after decades of service, traces of its features can be found in its successor Ah Tak (阿德; aa3 dak1), a green anthropomorphic lizard.

 Like any university with a sizeable history under its belt, there is no shortage of urban legends and ghost stories traversing through the halls—or rather the streets—of the Chinese University Hong Kong.
 Horrifyingly memorable, the grim character of the “single braid girl” was born from the story of an eloping couple that snuck across the border by train, who decided to dive off the moving locomotive together once reaching a checkpoint in Kowloon.